 A common scenario where survivorship life insurance is if two parents are both capable of working and earning sufficient incomes to support their family.
 If one parent were to pass away, the other would be able to pick up the slack and provide sufficiently for the family.
 If both were to pass, however, the children would be unable to provide for their own needs, and life insurance coverage is needed.

 Because the likely hood of two spouses dying early is smaller than one person’s early passing, survivorship life insurance policies are less expensive than a single life insurance policy in most instances.
 These policies are a great way to protect beneficiaries while not breaking the bank.
-There are times when a second to die policy can be more expensive for a family than life insurance coverage on just one insured person, and this is when the other insured person is in poor health condition, and is considered a high risk by the insurance company.
+There are times when a second to die policy can be more expensive for a family than life insurance coverage on just one insured person, and this is when the other insured person is in poor health condition and is considered high risk by the insurance company.
 It can be less expensive to exclude this person from a survivorship life insurance policy and instead only provide coverage on the healthier person.
 If this person passes away first, the benefit will certainly not hurt the beneficiaries.

 Survivorship Life Insurance For Estate Planning Purposes